Students on the MPhil in Technology Policy choose six electives:

-Students on the MPhil in Technology Policy programme choose two electives from the following sector-specific and skills-based electives:
+Students on the MPhil in Technology Policy programme choose four electives from the sector-specific/skills-based and the enterprise streams:

-This course provides a firm foundation in modern electricity policy with an emphasis on the UK, introducing you to a wide variety of mature and emergent electricity generation technologies and exposing you to the local, regional and global environmental effects of energy use.
-The course also introduces the key considerations of energy policy and develops frameworks by which progress against policy goals may be achieved.
+This course provides a firm foundation in modern electricity policy with an emphasis on the UK, introducing you to a wide variety of mature and emergent electricity generation and demand-side technologies.
+It also exposes you to the local, regional and global environmental effects of energy use.
+The course introduces the key considerations of energy policy and develops frameworks by which progress against policy goals may be achieved.
 Furthermore, it discusses issues with electrification of heating and transport.

 The course equips you with negotiation and strategic skills relevant to high technology organisations, such as negotiations relevant to technology startups (e.g. between investors and firm founders), within the firm (e.g. between management and labour or within a board or among firm founders), those between firms (as occurs in the building of industrial consortia), and those between firms, government agencies and other stakeholders from civil society.
 Strategic issues covered include situations of conflict and cooperation under a range of assumptions about timing of actions and the kind of knowledge available to decision makers.
 We cover bilateral and multilateral negotiations across a range of contexts including cross-cultural and multi-national settings.
 The course takes the form of a series of workshops based around simulated negotiations that gives you the opportunity to practice and improve your negotiation techniques and strategies.

 On completion of the module, you should have a basic understanding of both the theory and practice of negotiation.
 Negotiation simulations play a critical role in the pedagogy.
 As befitting the nature of negotiations, this is a simulation-driven workshop with a bit of theory sprinkled in rather than a lecture-based module with occasional simulations